Although MACC is an open admission college, certain classes and programs require testing for various reasons.

 The HiSET (High School Equivalency Test) certifies that the taker has high school-level academic skills.

-The M.E.C.A. allows a student the opportunity to challenge and appeal his/her current mathematics course placement, which is based on a COMPASS and/or ACT score.
-The M.E.C.A. is a paper-and-pencil, competency-based assessment that may be completed one-time-only for each course to place out of MTH010, MTH011, or MTH100.
+The M.E.C.A. allows a student the opportunity to challenge and appeal his/her current mathematics course placement, which is based on ACT and/or Accuplacer scores.
+The M.E.C.A. is a paper-and-pencil, competency-based assessment that may be completed one-time-only for each course to place out of MTH010 or MTH095.
 The assessment is completed in a proctored environment with a two-hour time limit; upon completion, the assessment is scored by mathematics faculty using a skill-based rubric.
 Students scoring proficient on the M.E.C.A. will be allowed to place out of a mathematics course and, therefore, into the subsequent mathematics course in the general education course sequence.
 Please see an advisor at any MACC site for details and proctor schedules related to the M.E.C.A.

 These exams assess understanding of nursing care during the antepartal, intrapartal, postpartal, and neopatal periods.
 This is part of the admission process for the AADN Program.